sass/sass/doc-src/SASS_CHANGELOG.md

   for example, `$color: blue !global` will always assign to the global `$color` variable.

+* Two numbers separated by a hyphen with no whitespace will now be parsed as a subtraction operation rather than two numbers in a list.
+  That is, `2px-1px` will parse the same as `2px - 1px` rather than
+  `2px -1px`.

 ## 3.2.14 (Unreleased)

 * Don't crash when parsing a directive with no name in the indented syntax.